Common Causes of Elbow Pain

 Restriction and Hinged Braces

 Hinged braces, such as the Swede-O Thermal Vent Elbow Brace, allow the user some elbow range of motion, but only to the extent that is safe for the patient.
-They do not allow the elbow to extend back past 0
+They do not allow the elbow to extend back past 0 and are often adjustable.

 Immobilization braces restrict range of motion completely.
 These braces are typically required in the first phase of treatment post trauma or surgery.